-4.5.
+4.6.
 Social Impacts

-Current shortcomings in intensive farming land use provisions have unintended negative social consequences.
-The social impacts associated with the need for compliance with the cumulative nitrogen leaching maximums in Table 14.2 were assessed with respect to resource users in targeted Water Management Sub-zones, goods and service providers and communities, particularly Pahiatua, Dannevirke, Horowhenua and Marton.
+Current shortcomings in the provisions for existing intensive farming land use have unintended negative social consequences.
+The social impacts associated with the need for compliance with the cumulative nitrogen leaching maximums in Table 14.2 were assessed with respect to resource users in targeted Water Management Sub-zones, goods and service providers and communities, particularly Pahiatua, Dannevirke, Horowhenua and Marton.29